 𝗕𝗼𝗿𝗶𝗻𝗴 𝗔𝗶𝗻'𝘁 𝗦𝗲𝘅𝘆 𝗯𝘂𝘁 𝗪𝗶𝗻𝗻𝗶𝗻𝗴 𝗜𝘀

-In revolutions, non-violent protest is 50% likely to evoke change, whereas violent protest is 25% likely.* While fighting for change often contains danger, I had assumed that violent protest is much more likely to overturn corrupt governments.
+In revolutions, non-violent protest is 50% likely to evoke change, whereas violent protest is 25% likely to cause change.* Before hearing that statistic, I had assumed that violent protest is much more likely to overturn corrupt governments.

-Nonviolent protest is more effective, but also less stirring.
+Nonviolent protest is more effective but less stirring.
 While the goals are ambitious, the means seem almost boring.
 I started thinking about other instances where the approach to winning may appear less exciting:

-- To become wealthy, it's not winning the lottery or starting a company (sorry fellow founders), but consistently saving into index funds.
+To become wealthy, it's not winning the lottery but consistently saving your money

 In business, long-term success relies on planning and measurement.
 The moments of recognition follow months and years of grinding.